Continual Test-Time Adaptation for Object Detection with Adaptive Monitoring and Randomized Restoration: Method

 \subsection{Proposed Method}

-\subsubsection{\textbf{Overview}}
+\subsubsection{{Overview}}

-Figure \ref{model} presents a concise overview of AMROD, consisting of Object-level Contrastive Learning (OCL), Adaptive Monitoring (AM), and Adaptive Randomized Restoration (ARR).
-Inspired by UDA object detection methods \cite{li2022cross,liu2021unbiased}, we adopt the Weak-Strong augmentation to enable the teacher model to generate reliable pseudo-labels without being affected by heavy augmentation.
-Specifically, the teacher receives input with weak augmentations while we input student networks with strong enhanced images.
-The overall loss of the student for gradient descent is defined as:
+Figure \ref{model} presents an overview of AMROD with details described in Algorithm \ref{pseudo}, consisting of Object-level Contrastive Learning (OCL), Adaptive Monitoring (AM), and Adaptive Randomized Restoration (ARR).
+Inspired by UDA object detection methods \citep{li2022cross,liu2021unbiased}, we adopt the Weak-Strong augmentation to enable the teacher model to generate reliable pseudo-labels without being affected by heavy augmentation.
+Specifically, the teacher receives input with weak augmentations, while we input student networks with strong enhanced images.
+The overall loss of the student is defined as:

-where $\mathcal{L}_{cl}(x_t)$ denotes the contrastive learning (CL) loss, to be elaborated later.
-The $\mathcal{L}_{kl}$ represents the Kullback-Leibler (KL) Divergence \cite{kullback1951information} loss, used to quantify the distinction between two probability distributions.
+where $\mathcal{L}_{cl}(x^t)$ denotes the contrastive learning (CL) loss, to be elaborated later.
+The $\mathcal{L}_{kl}$ represents the Kullback-Leibler (KL) Divergence \citep{kullback1951information} loss, used to quantify the distinction between two probability distributions.
 The parameters $\lambda$ and $\mu$ are corresponding weights.
 KL loss is defined as:

 where $P(x)$ and $Q(x)$ represent different distribution.
 We employ the KL divergence loss to encourage the student model to approximate the teacher model closely.